uncomplexlearning/a-level/markdown/cs.md

 - This is managed through:
   - Record locks
     - Maintains information about which record are currently being accessed
+    - Locks are set on a record when a transaction starts
-    - Checks if a lock has been made
+    - Checks if a lock has been set on the record
     - If a read lock is set, only read transactions are permitted
     - If a write lock has been set, no transactions are permitted
     - Locks are released once transactions are complete